epidemian/advent-of-code-2020/README.md

 - Day 17: generalizing the solution to N dimensions was fun.
 The **object recursion pattern** was a nice fit to have n-dimensional grids delegate to (n-1)-dimensional grids and so on.
 - Day 18: cheesy `eval()` solution.
 Instead of actually parsing anything, Ruby allowed to override normal `+` and `*` behavior and evaluate the expressions as Ruby code.
 - Day 19: **Ruby regular expressions support recursion!** Part 1 could be mapped into a regex quite intuitively.
 Part 2, with its recursive rules, didn't look like it.
 But thankfully Ruby's regexes support recursive patterns, so the regex-based approach still worked :)
+- Day 20: part 1 was relatively easy due to some insight about the input data.
+Part 2 was a total PITA.